fghjorth/vkme18/README.md

 <!-- - Lundborg, P., Plug, E., & Rasmussen, A. W. (2017).
 Can Women Have Children and a Career?
 IV Evidence from IVF Treatments. *The American Economic Review*. -->

 - Mutz, D. C. (2018).
 Status threat, not economic hardship, explains the 2016 presidential vote. *Proceedings of the National Academy of Sciences*, 201718155.

-- Nall, C. (2015).
-The political consequences of spatial policies: How interstate highways facilitated geographic polarization. *The Journal of Politics*, 77(2), 394-406.

 - Theocharis, Y., Barbera, P., Fazekas, Z., & Popa, S. A. (2016).
 A Bad Workman Blames His Tweets?
 The Consequences of Citizens’ Uncivil Twitter Use When Interacting with Party Candidates. *Journal of Communication*, 66, 1007-1031.